mjhea0/thinkful-angular/readme.md

 <h4>You have <span class="number">{{ somenumber }}</span> Bitcoins - nice!</h4>
 ```

+Here we are defining the directive [`ng-model`](http://docs.angularjs.org/api/ng/directive/ngModel) in the input box as `ng-model="somenumber"`.
+By doing so, we have bound the value within the input box to the model, so when the input value changes, Angular automatically updates the model.
+This is [two-way binding](http://docs.angularjs.org/guide/databinding).
+Get used to this concept as this is part of what makes Angular so poweful - and fun to use.

+Next, by wrapping the model value, `somenumber` in double curly braces, we are simply telling Angular to replace that text with the actual value, which, again, comes from the number added to the input box.

 Here's the final code, which includes some Bootstrap styles:

 ```html